Front Line: Climate Change Concerns Begin to Take Center Stage

 Inland locations also share concerns.
 Chattanooga, Tenn., for example, faces weather risks related to extreme heat and inland flooding.

 “While extreme heat poses a risk primarily to vulnerable communities that are located in dense urban [areas], it does not pose a substantial risk to industrial projects,” reports Michael Walton, executive director, green|spaces, a nonprofit that, among other things, helps support a business culture of sustainability in Chattanooga.
 “Inland flooding is of more concern, but local leadership is taking steps to plan ahead and mitigate associated risk.”

-Nothing happens on the shop floor, whether digital or physical, that doesn’t have an impact on the supply chain.
 Chattanooga has had back-to-back years of record rainfall.
 “In these extreme events, some limited business closures have happened, but these are generally very temporary,” Walton says.
 “We are not aware of any businesses that haver relocated because of this.”

+The stakes are high for local governments that must provide sufficient infrastructure and implement smart climate change policy.
 Some locations are on the positive end of the issue.
 Jon Snell, president and CEO of Sun Corridor, Inc., points to Tucson, Ariz., as an example.
 “Many companies are attracted to the southern Arizona region due to our stable weather,” he says.
 “Our clear skies — 350+ days of sunshine a year — and dry climate have attracted aerospace-related businesses.”